Katie McDermott For Anne Arundel District 6

 District 6 is an extraordinary community and area to represent.
 Its complexity and diversity is exciting and challenging.
 It includes all of Annapolis, parts of the South River and Severn communities and parts of Crownsville and Millersville.
 It is a terrific place to live, work, shop, enjoy nature, enjoy the arts, play sports, go to school, receive healthcare and worship.

-District 6 needs a skilled advocate who will level the playing field for residents and communities and challenge the status quo politics that do not deliver on essential functions and services citizens have a right to expect from local government.
+District 6 needs a skilled advocate who will level the playing field for residents and communities and challenge the status quo politics that do not always deliver on essential functions and services citizens have a right to expect from local government.

 The Essence Of The Job